How to avoid Inheritance Tax on UK property

 What exactly is QNUPS?

-For HMMC to accept a pension scheme as a QNUPS it should be opened and operated outside of the UK and must comply with local rules set by financial regulators in the country where they are based, as well as those laid down by HMRC.
-QNUPS are normally trust-based pensions although Contract-based schemes are becoming more popular each year.
-Both operate with a Trustee or an Administrator overseeing the operations of the QNUPS on a day to day basis and do so from popular QNUPS destinations which are mainly jurisdictions with which the UK has double taxation agreements in place, such as Guernsey or Hong Kong.
+For HMMC to accept a pension scheme as a QNUPS, it should be opened and operated outside of the UK and must comply with local rules set by financial regulators in the country where they are based and those laid down by HMRC.
+QNUPS are normally trust-based pension,s although Contract-based schemes are becoming more popular each year.
+Both operate with a Trustee or an Administrator overseeing the operations of the QNUPS on a day-to-day basis and do so from popular QNUPS destinations, which are mainly jurisdictions with which the UK has double taxation agreements in place, such as Guernsey or Hong Kong.

 Who can open a QNUPS?